solana-labs/solana-program-library/docs/src/token.md

 If adding one or more of clean up instructions cause the transaction to exceed the maximum allowed transaction size, remove those extra clean up instructions.
 They can be cleaned up during the next send operation.

+The `spl-token gc` command provides an example implementation of this cleanup process.